ARamosCaio/email-sending-rpa/README.md

 # Email Automation

+## Description
-An application that send emails automatically
+An application that send emails automatically via gmail using python

+## How to Run It